Huesca: History

 Eighteenth-century Spanish historian Enrique Flórez has pointed out the impossibility of one city supplying such vast quantities of minted silver as has been recorded by ancient writers under the terms argentum Oscense, signatum Oscense; and is of the opinion that "Oscense" meant "Spanish", being a corruption of "Eus-cara".
 The Romanised city was made a municipium by decree of Augustus in 30 BC.

 The Arabs conquered the city in the late 8th century, and the city came to be called Washqah (وشقة in Arabic), falling within the Upper March of the Emirate of Córdoba.
 It was ruled by a local governor appointed from Córdoba, but was repeatedly subject to political turmoil, rebellion and assassination as the Banu Qasi, Banu Amrus and Banu al-Tawil clans, as well as the Arista dynasty of Pamplona, struggled for control, autonomy and independence from the Emirate.
 In the mid-10th century, Wasqah was transferred to the Banu Tujib, who governed the Upper March from Zaragoza, and it became part of the Taifa of Zaragoza in 1018 when they successfully freed themselves from the disintegrating Caliphate.
 In 1094 Sancho Ramirez built the nearby Castle of Montearagón with the intention of laying siege to Wasqah but was killed by a stray arrow as he reached the city's walls.
-It was conquered in 1096 by Peter I of Aragon.
+It was conquered in 1096 by Peter I of Aragon and moved his royal capital to Huesca from the ancient capital of Jaca.
+In 1118 the Aragonese capital was moved to Zaragoza.

 In 1354, King Peter IV of Aragon founded the University of Huesca, which initially had a faculty of theology.
 The school expanded, but by the end of the 16th century was eclipsed by the University of Zaragoza.
 The university was abolished in 1845.

+Historically, Huesca was home to one of the most important Jewish communities in Aragon, third after Zaragoza and Calatayud.
+The town once had three synagogues.
+In 1489–90, the Inquisition prosecuted and burned several local Jews for having arranged the circumcision of two conversos some twenty-five years earlier.
+The Jewish community flourished until the 1492 expulsion of the Jews.

+During the First Carlist War, Huesca was the site of a battle between Spanish Constitutionalists and Carlists.

 During the Spanish Civil War (1936–39) the "Huesca Front" was the scene of some of the worst fighting between the Republicans and Franco's army.
 Held by the Nationalists, the city was besieged by the Republicans, with George Orwell among them, but did not fall.

 Modern Huesca

-Huesca celebrates its most important annual festival in August: the festival (or fiesta) of San Lorenzo (Saint Lawrence), a native of Huesca martyred in 268 AD.
-The anniversary of his martyrdom falls on August 10.
-The fiesta starts on 9 August and finishes on the 15.
-Many of the inhabitants dress in green and white for the duration.

-San Lorenzo, born in Huesca, was a deacon in Rome and a martyr who, according to legend, was burned on a grille by the Romans.
-The grille is the symbol of San Lorenzo and can be seen in a number of decorative works in the city.

-Huesca is also the birthplace of film director Carlos Saura and his brother Antonio Saura, a contemporary artist.
-There is an international film festival held annually.